2018 Memorial Day holiday closings

 LIBRARIES

-• The La Marque Public Library, Mae S. Bruce Library in Santa Fe and Helen Hall Library in League City will be closed today through Monday.
+• Rosenberg Library, Moore Memorial, Friendswood, Dickinson, Hitchcock and La Marque public libraries, Mae S. Bruce Library and Helen Hall Library in League City will be closed today.

-• Rosenberg Library, and the Moore Memorial, Friendswood and Dickinson public libraries will be closed Monday.

-•The post office will be closed Monday.
-No mail will be delivered Monday.
+• The post office will be closed today.
+No mail will be delivered today.

 OTHER CLOSINGS